The rail, road, flight and ferry travel chaos you need to know about this Christmas

 Rail

-The main problems on Friday 19 December are on CrossCountry – which serves England, Wales and Scotland through its hub at Birmingham New Street.
-Dozens of trains have been cancelled or curtailed “due to a shortage of train drivers”.

-The Independent has calculated that Saturday 20 and Monday 22 December will be the busiest days on the railways before Christmas.
+Monday 22 December will be the busiest day on the railways before Christmas.
 While individual lines are likely to vary – especially after Christmas when widespread Network Rail engineering work kicks in – passengers are more or less guaranteed an uncrowded trip on 24 and 31 December as well as New Year’s Day.

 The optimum day to travel before Christmas in order to avoid crowding is Wednesday 24 December.
 Be warned, though, that services wind down early: the last London-Edinburgh train leaves at 4.30pm on Christmas Eve, while the final Newcastle–Birmingham departure is at 5.40pm.